Khaled Rajab

-Khaled Rajab (Arabic: خالد رجب; born 26 February 2002) is a Lebanese Australian footballer who plays as a or for the Newtown Jets in the NSW Cup (NRL).
-Rajab previously played for the Canterbury-Bankstown Bulldogs where he made his debut.
+Khaled Rajab (Arabic: خالد رجب; born 26 February 2002) is a Lebanese Australian footballer who plays as a or for the Newtown Jets in the NSW Cup.
+Rajab previously played for the Canterbury-Bankstown Bulldogs where he made his National Rugby League (NRL) debut.
 He also plays for the Lebanon international rugby league team.

 Background

 Rajab was born in New South Wales, Australia.
 He is Muslim and of Lebanese descent.
 Rajab played his junior football for Bankstown Sports, whom he joined as a four-year-old.
 Rajab graduated from Al Noori Muslim School in Greenacre in 2019.

 Playing career

 Rajab played in every Canterbury junior rank, including Harold Matthews Cup, Jersey Flegg, NSW Cup and was the SG Ball player of the year in 2021.

 2022

 In 2022, Rajab captained the Canterbury-Bankstown Bulldogs Jersey Flegg side.
 He also played in four games for the Bulldogs in the NSW Cup including the NSW Cup grand final loss against the Penrith Panthers NSW Cup team.